The “everything’s going to be alright” rainbow coloring page

 (Open stationery-Rainbows) Print.
 Stationery is available for each theme.
 Use it to communicate with parents, in your reading and writing area, or to identify your thematic bins.

 Activity sheets are suggested for each theme.
 Print and follow instructions.
 (Open activity sheets-Rainbows)

 (Open educa-nuudles-Rainbows) Print for each child.
 Have children color the sheet and use Magic nuudles to give it a three-dimensional look.
 Variation: You don’t have Magic Nuudles?
 Have children fill the spaces designed for Magic Nuudles with bingo markers or stickers.

 The word flashcards may be used to spark a conversation with your group, in your reading and writing areas, or even to identify your thematic bins.
 (Open word flashcards-Rainbows) (Open giant word flashcards-Rainbows) Red, orange, indigo, yellow, green, blue, purple, rain, sun, arch, sky, pot of gold

-(Open sequential story-Colors) Print, laminate, and cut out.
+(Open sequential story-Rainbows) Print, laminate, and cut out the illustrations.
 Children must place the illustrations in the correct order.

 Have fun with these wonderful workshop ideas provided by Caroline Allard.

 - Instead of sorting your blocks by kind (wood, Lego, etc.), sort them by color.

 - Square pieces of colourful felt can be used for various constructions.